Summer nights are upon us, full of the chirping of crickets, the blinking of fireflies, and the buzzing of… mosquitoes.

 - Use your hands to apply it to your face, avoiding your eyes and mouth, and don't apply it to cuts.

 - Use just enough to cover exposed skin.

-- Some directions suggest using it on clothes, but most tested repellents damaged leather and vinyl, and some of them stained synthetic fabrics.
+- Some directions suggest using it on clothes, but most tested repellents are damaged leather and vinyl, and some of them are stained synthetic fabrics.

 - Wash repellent off your skin and launder treated clothes.

 - Wear light-colored, loose clothes and avoid using scented products when outdoors, especially at peak feeding hours—dusk to dawn for most mosquitoes.

 - Remove standing water near your house.
 It can be a mosquito breeding ground.